What is a Testicular Biopsy?

 There are two types of testicular biopsy:

-An open biopsy is also known as a surgical biopsy.
-Your doctor begins by making a cut in the skin.
-An incision is also made in the testicle.
+An open biopsy is made via a cut in the skin, usually with the delivery of the testicle.
+This is most often performed under a general anaesthetic, though almost always as a day-case.
 A small tissue sample is taken from the opening and it is closed afterwards with stitches.

 Preparation for a Testicular Biopsy